opensoars/ma/README.md

 ## Use

 Ma assumes you use a correct indentation style.
-No tab characters and two spaces for each indentation.
+No tab characters and two or four spaces for each level of indentation.

 Define the location of your table of contents by placing it between these two comments: